Aei27WD5q7hbeAdiJpontobat/amazon-market-intelligence/README.md

 * Selenium (with Firefox/Geckodriver)
 * BeautifulSoup4
 * Pandas
-* FPDF (for PDF generation)
+* FPDF2 (for PDF generation)

 LICENSE
 -------
-(Consider adding a license if you plan to share this publicly, e.g., MIT License.
-If not, you can omit this section or state "Proprietary".)

-Example:
-This project is licensed under the MIT License - see the LICENSE.md file for details (if you create one).
+(Consider adding: This project is licensed under the MIT License - see the LICENSE.md file for details)

 DISCLAIMER
 ----------
-This tool is for educational and analytical purposes.
-Please use responsibly and be mindful of Amazon's terms of service.
-The developers are not responsible for any misuse of this tool or for any actions taken by Amazon as a result of its use.
-Scraping websites can be resource-intensive; use with consideration.
+This tool is for analytical and educational purposes.
+Use responsibly and be mindful of Amazon's terms of service.
+The developers are not responsible for any misuse or for actions taken by Amazon due to its use.

 ====================================================
 Ferramenta de Inteligência de Mercado para Mais Vendidos da Amazon